okfn/handbook/text/recipes/searching-for-raw-data.rst

   (filetype:csv | filetype:tsv)

-his will return many results that look they do on your hard drive:
+his will return many results that look like they do on your hard drive:
 ``http://www.example.com/results.csv``.
 Unfortunately, many dynamic websites do not use file extensions.
 Instead, they will do something like this:
 ``http://www.example.com/results?format=csv``.
 The ``filetype:`` operator will miss